greg-raven/grus/_posts/2014-12-15-thanks-for-nothing.md

 Adding millions of more workers will also continue to stagnate wages.
 According to federal data, middle-class wages, when adjusted for inflation, are lower now than in 1979.

 The will of the American voters is also against executive amnesty.
-According to “The Polling Company/WomanTrend”, 74% of midterm voters want the president to work with Congress on immigration.
+According to "The Polling Company/WomanTrend", 74% of midterm voters want the president to work with Congress on immigration.

 I am disappointed that you are choosing to help illegal aliens over struggling American families.